Cherokee Nation leadership election set for Saturday

 Citizens of the Cherokee Nation are set to decide who will be their principal chief, deputy principal chief, and eight tribal council seats.

-The Journal Record reports that the tribe will vote Saturday.
-The Tulsa Regional Chamber is intently watching the race since they consider the tribe a beneficial economic development ally.
+The tribe will vote Saturday, the Journal Record reported.
+The Tulsa Regional Chamber is intently watching the election since they consider the tribe a beneficial economic development ally.

+One tribal council seat is for an at-large position, which represents Cherokee citizens who reside outside of the Cherokee Nation's 14-county jurisdiction, which includes residents in Oklahoma City.

 The chamber's rapport with the Cherokee Nation has progressed considerably under Principal Chief Bill John Baker's leadership.
 But Baker is not allowed to seek re-election after serving two successive terms.